-Qualifying Exams
+Comprehensive Exams

-Qualifying Exams are administered every year in the third and fourth weeks of October and March and are to be completed by the end of the fourth year.
+Comprehensive Exams are administered every year in the third and fourth weeks of October and March and are to be completed by the end of the fourth year.
 (Students are not allowed to substitute research papers in place of exams.)
-The Qualifying Exams will be four in number:
+The Comprehensive Exams will be four in number:

-- 1. Methods and History of the Discipline (required of all students) - 2. one exam dedicated to a particular religious tradition or graduate area of concentration - 3. one exam dedicated to a particular methodology or theoretical orientation - 4. one thematic concentration exam selected by the student in consultation with her or his advisor.
+- 1. Methods and History of the Study of Religion (required of all students) - 2. one exam dedicated to a particular religious tradition or graduate area of concentration - 3. one exam dedicated to a particular methodology or theoretical orientation - 4. one thematic concentration exam selected by the student in consultation with her or his advisor.

-See page 21 for more on Qualifying Exams.
+See page 24 for more on Comprehensive Exams.